by Fiona Flores Watson & Chris Chaplow

 The large modern municipal swimming pool is popular in the summer months, it is found 1km from the town next to the Camping Los Linares. just passed the Nacimiento.
 It has a café snack bar.

-It does have a number of reasonable village houses for rental, including some grand luxury villas that can accommodate large groups.
+It does have a number of reasonable village houses for rental.

 There are a number of walks in the vicinity of the village.